Cheugy is proof we're in a post-fashion world

-As a word, the definition of cheugy is simultaneously a perfect descriptor and incredibly difficult to articulate.
-Our need for such a word is perfect evidence that we’re knees-deep in a post-fashion & post-trend world.
-In the past days of delineated, top-down fashion trends, we never needed 14 year olds to make up words to fill a linguistic void.
+As a word, the definition of cheugy is simultaneously a perfect descriptor and incredibly difficult to articulate precisely.
+I think that our need for such a word is evidence that we’re knees-deep in a post-fashion & post-trend world.
+In the past days of delineated, top-down fashion trends where we all shared the same opinions, we never needed 14 year olds to make up words to fill a linguistic void.
+But these days are different.

 Why invent a whole new word?
 Why not simply say “off trend” or “uncool”?